kmkumaran/purchasing/README.md

 ###Fabrikam Purchasing Website using Chef cookbook

-In this hands-on lab you will explore some of the new features and capabilities of Deploying Purchasing App via Chef Server to a VM in Azure.
+In this hands-on lab you will explore some of the new features and capabilities of Deploying Purchasing App via Chef Server to a VM in Azure using Visual Studio Online Build and Release Management features

 **Prerequisites**